Koromix/rygel/doc/contribute.md

 ## Todo list

-After the release of version 1.3.0, the current priorities for the next major release are:
+The following features and improvements are planned, not necessarily in that order:

+- Provide better ways to automatically deal with caller/heap-allocated memory (strings, etc.)
 - Optimize passing of structs and arrays (avoid setting named properties one by one? separate HFA-specific helper functions?)
-- Provide better ways to automatically deal with caller/heap-allocated memory (strings, etc.)

-The following features are also planned eventually, not necessarily in that order:

 - Automate Windows/AArch64 (qemu) and macOS/AArch64 (how? ... thanks Apple) tests
-- Create a real-world example, using several libraries (Raylib, SQLite, libsodium) to illustrate how to work with various C API styles
+- Create a real-world example, using several libraries (Raylib, SQLite, libsodium) to illustrate various C API styles
 - Add simple struct type parser
 - Add more ways to manually encode and decode various types to and from byte arrays
 - Add support for unions